apache/mxnet/docs/api/symbolic-node.rst

    :type grad_scale: float, optional, default=1

+   :param ignore_label: the ignore_label will not work in backward, and this onlybe used when multi_output=true
+   :type ignore_label: float, optional, default=-1

    :param multi_output: If set to true, for a (n,k,x_1,..,x_n) dimensionalinput tensor, softmax will generate n*x_1*...*x_n output, eachhas k classes
    :type multi_output: boolean, optional, default=False

+   :param use_ignore: If set to true, the ignore_label value will not contributorto the backward gradient
+   :type use_ignore: boolean, optional, default=False

    :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
    :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.